cxx7532706/tenorchem/README.md

 This is a project built for a factory for material management.
 Will have functions as:

-1. User authentication and authorization.
+1. User authentication and authorization using Claim-based authorization.

 2. Material type management.